Maryland Square: After the war

 long corridors, many closets and corners in unexpected places" made a fine place to explore and play, few dared enter after dark.
 The boys feared "the groaning of the dying, and when the stairs creaked, we knew why - they were bearing out the dead.

 At around this time, the building was named Steuart Hall.

 In the early 1870s, the mansion was purchased by the Sisters of Bon Secours for use as a Catholic convent.
 In 1872 they sold the remaining property in lots as part of a residential development known as "Chesapeake Heights."
 In 1884 the mansion was demolished.

 Legacy

 General Steuart died in 1903.
 Little trace of the original mansion or of the Civil War-era Jarvis Hospital remain.

 In 1919, the Sisters of Bon Secours constructed and opened a hospital on the site, their first in the United States, at 2000 West Baltimore Street.
-The Grace Medical Center continues to flourish today; it is an important part of the modern neighborhood in old West Baltimore, which retains the name of "Steuart Hill".
+The Grace Medical Center continues today as a part of the modern neighborhood in old West Baltimore, which retains the name of "Steuart Hill".